As an affiliate, we earn from qualifying purchases made on our website.

 The difference comes when you’re beside the green.
 A PW will be used when you have no obstacles in front of you and you want to get the ball on the green ASAP and let it roll toward the hole.
 A SW will be used when you have an obstacle in front and need to hit the ball over it.

 Note.
-This article is part of our series on how to pick the right wedge for your game.
-If you’re unsure about what wedge to play or want to know more know, check that out.
+This article is part of our series on the different types of golf wedges.
+If you want to learn more about each of them and what they’re used for, check that out.

 Articles Up Next:

 Calling all hackers, whackers, and golf enthusiasts, Out Of Bounds Golf is looking for writers!
 Click here if you want to get paid to write for us.

 Looking to get some new golf gear?
 Click here to check out what’s in my golf bag and see some of the gear we use and recommend.

 Don’t forget to subscribe to our YouTube channel to stay up-to-date with our gear giveaways!